floresbakker/OntoArchimate/README.md

 All tools make extensive use of [RDFlib](https://rdflib.readthedocs.io/en/stable/index.html).
 Rdflib is a Python library used for working with Resource Description Framework (RDF) data.
 RDF is a widely used framework for representing and processing information on the web.
 It is a standard model for data interchange on the web, particularly for representing metadata and data about resources available on the internet.

 Rdflib provides a comprehensive set of tools and utilities for working with RDF data, including parsing and serializing RDF in various formats (such as RDF/XML, Turtle, JSON-LD, and more), querying RDF data using SPARQL, creating RDF graphs, and performing various operations on RDF triples.
-From experience, the RDFlib library unfortunately does not always guarantee a good performance; for instance, the archiXML to archiVoc script sometimes takes very long to finish ( > 1 hour), whereas the same SHACL shapes and the same data are run within 40 seconds on a commerical SHACL engine.
+From experience, the RDFlib library unfortunately does not always guarantee a good performance; some of the scripts sometimes may take very long to finish ( > 1 hour), whereas the same SHACL shapes and the same data are run within 40 seconds on a commerical SHACL engine.
 It is good to have this in mind when running it locally.
+Also, RDFlib is improved constantly, so upgrading may help from time to time.

 Two out of three tools additionally makes use of [PyShacl](https://github.com/RDFLib/pySHACL).
 PySHACL is a complete open-source implementation of the SHACL W3C specification, with broad use in the community as well.